Listen to this post

 You’ve finally got a moment of peace from the devices.
 You lean back, close your eyes…

-…and then it sounds like someone is pounding on the metal pipes deep within the structure of your house.
+…and then it sounds like someone is pounding on the metal pipes deep within the structure of your house, some strange hammering sounds.

 Some evil plumber, with no concern for your single available moment of rest.
 If you’ve been practicing clearing your mind, then you may be able to blot it out.
 If not, the pipe-pummeling may send you into a frenzy of expletives.
 It’s always your choice how you respond, of course, and that response determines your frequency.